cheukchuen/swiftui-landmarks/README.md

 ### Notes

 - The `WindowGroup` scene defined in the app body declares `ContentView` as the root view of the app.

+## Working with UI Controls

+In the Landmarks app, users can create a profile to express their personality.
+To give users the ability to change their profile, you’ll add an edit mode and design the preferences screen.

+You’ll work with a variety of common user interface controls for data entry, and update the Landmarks model types whenever the user saves their changes.